-One of the drawbacks and I feel what holds a lot of small family farmers back in today’s economy is that we know about plants – cows – bulls – chickens – soil – rain – minerals – commodities and market.
+One of the drawbacks, and I feel what holds a lot of small family farmers back in today’s economy, is that we know about plants – cows – bulls – chickens – soil – rain – minerals – commodities and market.
 We don’t know enough about e-commerce – advertising – branding – marketing – alternative living – and niche development.
 Our farming parents and grandparents had no need for a logo and website!
-Much less a Facebook page!
+Much less a Facebook page.
 I giggle at the idea of my Grandpa spending hours of his day writing blogs about his corn field.
-But here we are in 2017 and that is exactly what a I see CSA (Community Support Agriculture) farmers and local cheese makers doing.
+But here we are in 2019 and that is exactly what a I see CSA (Community Support Agriculture) farmers and local cheese makers doing.

 As the generations grow outward and away from the family farm experience we must rethink the small family farm.
 Re”Vision” what that looks like.
 We need to find ways to make small farms relevant in the lives of today’s consumer.

-And I know they never in a million years would have imagined that their only Grand-daughter would be the one to carry the family farming torch into the 21st century.
-Or that our version of the small family farm would consist of a botanical farm, solar oil infusion greenhouse, a cosmetics lab, and a retail market as well as online “e-commerce” site.
-Nor would they ever have imagined that over 44,000 Facebook followers would view posts of our process, much less be interested in it!
+Nor would they ever have imagined that over 45,000 Facebook followers would view posts of our process, much less be interested in it!
 They would have laughed at the idea of the old oil infusions and salves of my Great-Aunt and Grandmother’s time or the hand-made soaps of my husband’s Grandmother’s day would find a home in the midst of all of this and represent a significant portion of our revenue.

-I like to imagine my Grandmother and Great-Aunt high-fiving on their immortal cloud as they look down on Alyssa and I. Giggling as we power forth and smiling when we post pictures of them as young women on the farm.
+I like to imagine my Grandmother and Great-Aunt high-fiving on their immortal cloud as they look down on Alyssa and I. Giggling as we power forth.

 When we first envisioned Brown Barn and what an “agri-beauty” business would look like we knew that we would have to make some sacrifices and do a lot of fancy footwork to build a large enough customer following to sustain our little farm.
 Back in 2007, when we first began this journey we had to go to the drawing board and design an agri-business that was different from anything we’d ever seen before.
 A business that was part farm/part manufacturing and that needed to find a place in e-commerce.